P3tsKit/Cloud-Computing/README.md

 ## Cloud Architecture

 The architecture leverages:
-- **Compute :** Google Cloud Platform (GCP) services, including Cloud Run for deploying containerized applications.
+- **Compute :** Google Cloud Platform (GCP) services, such as App Engine for deploying backend API and Cloud Run for deploying Flask API.
-- **Storage :** Google Cloud Storage for storing user-uploaded images.
+- **Storage :** Google Cloud Storage for storing user-uploaded photos.
 - **Databases :** Firestore for real-time database management.

 ---